zestia/template-lint-config/README.md

 # @zestia/template-lint-config

-This package provides linting rules HTML templates
+This package provides linting rules for HTML templates

 The rules extend the `recommended` rules provided by `ember-template-lint`, with a few extra ones specific to Zestia.